cartagenae/TicTacToe/Readme.txt

-This repo is nothing.
-Don't trip chicken strip.
+This repo is just up for learning purposes.